-Distinguishing between provider and adopter types is warranted as both activities can impose different externalities on neighboring firms.
+Distinguishing between provider and adopter types is warranted as both activities can impose different externalities on the performance and collateral value of neighboring firms.
 On the one hand, a green provider offering green substitutes potentially distorts performance of incumbent brown firms operating in the same product market thereby driving up their probabilities of default.
 On the other hand, a transportation firm investing in a green truck fleet could affect asset valuation of competing transporters that exclusively operate fossil-fueled trucks thereby driving down the value of the collateral pledged to banks.

-Leveraging the SBS data, we tag a firm as a green provider (Green provider{i} = 1) if it is engaged in green provision.
+Leveraging the SBS data, we tag a firm as a green provider (Green provider $i=1$) if it is engaged in green provision.
 Note that we further condition the selection on the firm not being a green product innovator as we focus on firms that sell/adopt incumbent technologies rather than firms that develop green technologies.
-Similarly, we tag a firm as a green adopter (Green adopter{i} = 1) if it reports a non-zero fraction of its investment in green capital goods, conditional on the firm not being a green process innovator.
-If a firm engages in at least one these two activities, it is labelled as a green diffusor (Diffusor{i} = 1).
+Similarly, we tag a firm as a green adopter (Green adopter $i=1$) if it reports a non-zero fraction of its investment in green capital goods, conditional on the firm not being a green process innovator.
+If a firm engages in at least one these two activities, it is labelled as a green diffusor (Diffusor $i=1$).
 As for innovation, we consider time-variant proxies in robustness checks.

 Taking stock.
-Our framework distinguishes between four forms of green activities: process innovation, product innovation, diffusion by selling, diffusion by adopting.
-As discussed above, each activity
+Our framework distinguishes between four forms of green activities: process innovation, product innovation, diffusion by provisioning, diffusion by adopting.
+As discussed above,